linear-b/gitstream/docs/github-installation.md

         # ... other configuration ...
     ```

-3. **Save and Commit**
+4. **Save and Commit**
-    Save your changes to the workflow file and commit them to your repository.
+    - Save changes to the workflow file and commit them to your repository.

-4. **Test with a Sample PR**
+5. **Test with a Sample PR**
-    Create a sample pull request and observe gitStream's behavior.
-It will use the configured self-hosted runners.
+    - Create a sample pull request to verify gitStream's behavior with self-hosted runners.

 ## Uninstalling gitStream